Student Conduct Process

 It is the responsibility of the student to fulfill the sanction by the assigned due date.
 Failure to comply with a sanction may be grounds for further disciplinary charges.

 A flowchart depiction of the student conduct process is below.
-If you cannot view it, you may open this link: Student Conduct flowchart.jpg.
+If you cannot view it, try opening the Student Conduct Flowchart on a new page.